soveda/Wild_Pebble/README.md

 Inspired by the spirit of Jonah Senzel's Pet Rock.

-Wild Pebble creates evolving rhythmic structures, quantised melodic patterns, modulation voltages, and clocked sample-and-hold noise textures using lightweight integer-only sequencing logic.
+Wild Pebble creates evolving rhythmic structures, quantised melodic patterns, drum voices, and modulation voltages that slowly transform over time while remaining musically connected.

 The goal is not precise repeatability, but constrained musical evolution.